dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 2.md

 #### Applicability / Problems solved (2-3 sentences)

 #### Assumptions and limitations (1-2 sentences)
-The method assumes known center of the mass of an object
+The method assumes the center of the mass of an object and desired wrench are known.